overfullstack/ds-algo/old/src/main/java/gfg/practice/arrays/MedianOf2ArraysSameSize/MedianOf2ArraysSameSize.md

 each.
 Print sum of middle elements of the array obtained after merging the given arrays.

 Input:
-The first line contains 'T' denoting the number of testcases.
-Then follows description of testcases.
+The first line contains 'T' denoting the number of testcase.
+Then follows description of testcase.
 Each case begins with a single positive integer N denoting the size of array.
 The second line contains the N space separated positive integers denoting the elements of array A. The third line contains N space separated positive integers denoting the elements of array B.